 Figure 6 summarizes the performance results associated with the other performance index.
-For the calculation time required to obtain the multicast tree, the Dijkstra method provides the best average performance as well as in the case of broadcasting.
+For the calculation time required to obtain the multicast tree, the Dijkstra method provides the best average performance as well as in the case 2424 Algorithms for Energy-Efficient Broad- and Multi-Casting of broadcasting.
 The Stingy method gave the second best performance.